TrelisResearch/arc-diffusion/notes.md

 # Diffusion Notes

-**Notes on Schedulers**
-- What type of noise is being used? v1 uses a uniform noise kernel.
-Tokens are replaced at random with uniformly sampled values across 0-9.

-- What type of scheduler is being used in our v1 model?
-How does that compare to image and text diffusion models?
-Possibly linear was used originally but is too aggressive early on and not aggressive enough at the end.

-- What is the implication of using fewer steps?
-Faster inference, and larger denoising steps.

-- What are some possible improvements that could be made to the noise schedule?
-We were embedding timestamps, but it's probably more fundamental to embed noise levels instead.

-**Clarifying Questions**
-- Alpha and beta
-Beta is the chance a cell gets repainted at step t.
-Alpha is the chance a cell stays the same! alpha_bar is the chance a cell survives without any change from start to finish.

-- What is the interpretation of cross entropy?
-Would it be useful to also plot some kind of pixel accuracy metric?
-If so what and how?
-Yes we plot by noise bucket and also total.
-And we now record accuracy as well in wandb.

-- During training and forward passing on one batch, will each datapoint in a batch get a different randomly sampled timestamp?
-Are timestamps sampled uniformly?
-Yes! and uniform should be fine.

-- How many timesteps to use?
-It's a bit unclear, empirically people seem to use 64-1000.
-Perhaps lower vocab leads to lower required steps for training.
-WE USE 128.

-- How many epochs or gradient updates to use?
-The logic seems to be, bigger model, more gradient updates, U. And you adjust learning rate linearly with batch size, as a larger batch size smooths gradient updates.
-The rough numbers seem to be: 10k updates for 100M params, 100k updates for 1B params.
-Perhaps for a 2M param model, use 3k updates, for 20M use 7k updates.
-ACTUALLY WE JUST USE 96K EVERYWHERE FOR NOW.

-- What noise distribution should I use?
-Uniform?
-OR matching typical arc tasks?
-Uniform is more robust and simpler.

-- During inference, what normally happens?
-We start with a noised input and denoise repeatedly?
-We don't add any intermediate noise do we?
-Correct!

 ## Daily Notes
 ### Oct 13th 2025
 Running a smol ~10M model for 250k steps, with noise addition to input grids: